 If Jabotinsky were alive today, what would he say?
 That it is better to have a gun and not need it than to need one but not have it.
 That keeping to the middle of the road only makes us vulnerable to being hit.
 That there is a time to lie low and a time to resist.
 And that the time for resistance is before it is too late.
 The alternative is to allow evil to prevail.

-At Children of Jewish Holocaust Survivors, “never again” is not just a slogan; it is a call to action, because slogans won’t stop the next Holocaust.
+At Children of Jewish Holocaust Survivors, “never again” is not just a slogan; it is a call to action because slogans won’t stop the next Holocaust.
 We are the new Holocaust resistance.
 We will not allow any infringement upon our Second Amendment right, nor will we abdicate our right to self-protection.

 We Jews need more than the moral high ground to ensure our survival.

-We are the new six million against gun control.
+We are six million against gun control.